Hero Dog Gets Bitten In Snout By Rattlesnake To Protect Owner

 A recent study also found that men with AIDS were less likely to suffer from depression if they owned a pet.
 Similarly, the benefits of service dogs like police canines, bomb-sniffing combat dogs, and seeing-eye dogs are well-documented.

-Sadly, many drug-sniffing police dogs are inadvertently overdosing on the job, leading to premature deaths for these hard-working canines, as the Inquisitr previously reported.
+Sadly, many drug-sniffing police dogs are inadvertently overdosing on the job, leading to premature deaths for these hardworking canines, as the Inquisitr previously reported.

 “This is a really big issue,” said Cynthia Otto, director of the University of Pennsylvania’s Working Dog Center.
 “Lots of these canine officers are exposed and their handlers don’t even know what an overdose looks like [in these animals].”